USS BONHOMME RICHARD LHD 6

-October 7, After nearly four months of operations in the Persian Gulf, the Bonhomme Richard Expeditionary Strike Group entered the 7th Fleet Area of Responsibility (AoR).
+October 7, After nearly four months of operations in the Arabian Gulf, the Bonhomme Richard Expeditionary Strike Group entered the 7th Fleet Area of Responsibility (AoR).

-October 21, The amphibious assault ship departed Fremantle, Australia, after a five-day port visit.
+October 21, The amphibious assault ship departed Fremantle, Australia, after a five-day visit to Perth.

 November 9, LHD 6 pulled into Naval Station Pearl Harbor for a brief port call.

 November 19, USS Bonhomme Richard returned to homeport after more than seven-month underway period in the western Pacific and Arabian Gulf.

 January 18, 2008 The Bonhomme Richard returned to San Diego after conducting a post-deployment ammunition offload off the coast of southern California Jan.
 14-17.

 June 27, LHD 6 arrived in Pearl Harbor to participate in Rim of the Pacific (RIMPAC) 2008 exercise, scheduled to take place in the Hawaiian operating area from June 29 through July 31.

 September 14, The BHR is currently off the coast of southern California conducting deck landing qualifications (DLQ) with VMA-211 and VMA-214.
 This is the first time that "Harriers" have returned to the flight deck of USS Bonhomme Richard, since last year deployment.

 October 6, The amphibious assault ship is currently conducting deck landing qualifications off the West Coast.

 October 12, USS Bonhomme Richard, along with USS Pinckney (DDG 91), arrived in San Francisco for the city's annual Fleet Week celebration.